Mugdha Chaphekar: Career

 In mid 2014, she joined Zee TV's daily soap opera Satrangi Sasural as Aarushi opposite Ravish Desai whom she later married in December 2016.
 Her role ended in September 2015.
 She also appeared in the short film Sumati in 2019.

 She made her debut in Marathi television with the show Gulmohar as Kalindi in 2018.

 In March 2019, Chaphekar joined the cast of Zee's Kumkum Bhagya opposite Krishna Kaul.
 Chaphekar received widespread popularity after her portrayal of Prachi Arora/Mehra Kohli.
 After being a part of the show for almost five years her role in the series came to an indefinite end in June 2024.

 In September 2022, She was seen in Marathi language movie Roop Nagar Ke Cheetey.

 Personal life

 Chaphekar met actor Ravish Desai on the sets of her series Satrangi Sasural, in 2014.
 The couple got engaged on 30 January 2016.
 Chaphekar married Desai on 14 December 2016.
 In April 2025, Desai announced the couple had separated since over a year ago and mutually decided to part ways.
-However the two still remain friends with Desai stating in his divorce statement that their friendship will continue and that they have ended their relationship as husband and wife only.